rmartin93/pokedex/README.md

 If you want to edit the styles, I put all of them in a styles folder and used Sass

 You'll need another terminal open, and you can run `sass --watch src/styles/scss:src/styles/css`

+## Note

+I wrapped the useFetch hook in a 5 second setTimeout so that you can see the little charmander loading gif.
+Was it necessary?
+Absolutely.